Interview: Remi Kanazi on BDS and 'hurt feelings'

 Remi Kanazi is a Palestinian-American poet and activist and a member of the organizing committee of the US Campaign for the Academic and Cultural Boycott of Israel.
 In February, he released a video entitled "This Divestment Bill Hurts my Feelings," focusing on BDS campaigns at universities targeting companies that engage in business with the Israeli occupation.

 A group of extremist Israeli settlers on Thursday assaulted three young Palestinian men while they were picking plants south of al-Mughayyir village north of Ramallah.
 Ghassan Daghlas, a Palestinian official who monitors settlement-related activities in the northern West Bank, told Ma'an that the assailants were settlers from Kokhav Hashahar.

-Israeli forces demolish water wells and tents in the Jordan Valley
+Israeli forces level private Palestinian land in Jordan Valley

 << prev next >>

 Home > News & Analysis > From the Media